Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 - Only applies to certain drug offenses (not white collar crimes like wire fraud or securities fraud)

-- The sentence reduction is limited to going below the mandatory minimum — it doesn't provide the dramatic departures that a 5K1.1 motion can
+- The sentence reduction is limited to going below the mandatory minimum.
+It doesn't provide the dramatic departures that a 5K1.1 motion can

 - You still have to be fully truthful with the government about your conduct

 For white collar defendants specifically, the safety valve is generally not applicable.
-Your path to a reduced sentence through cooperation is the 5K1.1 motion or a favorable plea agreement — both of which require the government's cooperation.
+Your path to a reduced sentence through cooperation is the 5K1.1 motion or a favorable plea agreement.
+Both of which require the government's cooperation.

 Questions to Ask Before You Cooperate

-These questions should be directed at your attorney — not the prosecutors.
+These questions should be directed at your attorney.
+Not the prosecutors.
 Your attorney's job is to evaluate whether cooperation makes strategic sense for your specific situation.

 About the Proffer